17 July 2012, Rome, Italy

 Promoting private enterprise development is crucial to unlocking the growth potential of Middle East and North African (MENA) economies.
-During this meeting, participants discussed policies to accelerate the development of two categories of firms with high potential impact on job creation and growth: high performance enterprises and women-led enterprises, including:
+During this meeting, participants discussed policies to accelerate the development of two categories of firms with high potential impact on job creation and growth: high performance enterprises and women-led enterprises.

 Meeting participants also shared tools to strengthen evidence-based policy making through improved data collection on entrepreneurship and access to finance.

-This event was hosted by the Italian Ministry of Foreign Affairs and brought together policy makers in charge of enterprise policy from both MENA and OECD economies, as well as private sector representatives, international organisations and experts.
+The one-and-a-half day event was hosted by the Italian Ministry of Foreign Affairs.
+It brought together policy makers in charge of enterprise policy from both MENA and OECD economies, as well as private sector representatives, international organisations and experts.

 About the Working Group